dbohdan/structured-text-tools/README.md

 - [CSVtoTable](https://github.com/vividvilla/csvtotable) **—** Convert CSV to a searchable and sortable HTML table.
 - [dasel](https://github.com/TomWright/dasel) **—** Query and update data structures from the command line.
 Comparable to jq/yq but supports CSV, JSON, TOML, YAML, and XML.
 Static binaries available for releases.
 - [eBay's TSV utilities](https://github.com/eBay/tsv-utils) **—** Filtering, statistics, sampling, joins and other operations on TSV files.
 High performance, especially good for large datasets.
 Written in D.
+- [emuto](http://kantord.github.io/emuto/) **—** CLI tool similar to jq.
+Create and manipulate CSV, TSV, and JSON.
+Can be compiled to JavaScript.
 - [frawk](https://github.com/ezrosent/frawk) **—** a Rust implementation of a language partially compatible with AWK that supports [parallelism](https://github.com/ezrosent/frawk/blob/master/info/parallelism.md) and CSV input and output. frawk is an awk-derived language with a CSV mode for input and for output.
 - [GoAWK](https://github.com/benhoyt/goawk) **—** a cross-platform implementation of awk with added support for CSV.
 The project provides binaries for many platforms, including Windows.
 GoAWK is an awk implementation that adds a CSV mode for input and for output.
 - [Graphtage](https://github.com/trailofbits/graphtage) **—** Compare and merge tree-like structures semantically.
 Supports JSON, JSON5, XML, HTML, YAML, and CSV.
 Can be used as a Python library.